Marvin Jones Jr. Player Prop Bets for NFL Week 9 | Jacksonville vs. Buffalo 11/7/2021

 Season Stats

-- This season Jones has 33 catches (on 55 targets) and leads the Jaguars with 378 receiving yards (54.0 per game) while scoring three touchdowns.
+- This season Jones has 33 receptions (on 55 targets) for a team-high 378 receiving yards (54.0 per game) and three touchdowns.

 - Jones has seen the ball thrown his way seven times in the red zone this season, 29.2% of his team's 24 red zone pass attempts.